JessCraft627/BefreshFrontend/README.md

+## This project was used in conjunction with this backend ->  https://github.com/Jessicalong627/Befreshbackend
+## A React Native app was also created here -> https://github.com/Jessicalong627/befreshmobile

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>